 This coffee-shop stranger confirmed what I'd suspected all along about manifestation.
 Here's to you for inspiring me to write it down.

 Something is happening to me.
 Everything is suddenly, dare I say, in sync.

 I went to bed last night knowing I had to get the hell out of the house.
 I needed to be by myself and concentrate hard on finishing the draft of the second installment of my book series.
 It’s due to my editor in a week from now, so I need to kick myself in the ass.

 This morning I wasted no time.
-I got dressed, looked somewhat presentable—you never know who you’ll run unto (this literally crossed my mind)—and had Andy, my partner, drop me off.
+I got dressed, looked somewhat presentable—you never know who you’ll run unto (this literally crossed my mind)—and had Andy, my husband, drop me off.
 It’s five minutes from my place, but I hadn’t been there in about a year because I can’t drive Andy’s standard car, so I spend most of my time at home.

 The café a five-minute drive away sprung to mind last night.
 A voice inside of me told me to just go, get your work done there.

 Low and behold, this very morning, after a few hours of productive writing time, I overheard two people throwing around words like “TV”, “Screenwriter” and “CBC.”

 Being an author and aspiring television writer, my eyes lit up.
 My hearing became bionic.
 My body bent conspicuously in their direction to try to catch the context.